MichaIng/DietPi-Docs/docs/dietpi_tools.md

 ### DietPi survey

 DietPi Survey allows the DietPi project to obtain general information regarding your system and installed software.
+Run `dietpi-survey`.

 ???+ important "Privacy and goals"